Raboro/meal-tracker-web-app/README.md

 After the startup you can go to `http://localhost:4200/` and use the application.

 ### Start not via Make
-If you wanna start the application without make, you can do this by use `$ docker-compose up --build` or if you just wanna run the frontend without backend and database you can do `$ cd meal-tracker-web-app | ng serve`.
+If you wanna start the application without make, you can do this by use `$ docker-compose up --build` or if you just wanna run the frontend without backend and database you can do `$ cd meal-tracker-web-app-frontend/` and then `$ ng serve`.

 ## API